Benchmarking Machine Translation with Cultural Awareness: CAMT Dataset

 \subsection{Cultural Taxonomy Extraction}

-Given that culture is an abstract concept, it is hard to directly capture fine-level cultural characteristics from texts.
+Since culture is an abstract concept, it is difficult to capture fine-grained cultural characteristics from texts directly.
 With this consideration in mind, we referred to an existing CSI classification framework ~\cite{newmark1988textbook}, which has been popularly used in the study of human translations of cultural concepts, to identify culturally relevant texts from Wikipedia.
-Specifically, there are five categories in this framework, including: 1) \textit{ecology}; 2) \textit{material culture}; 3) \textit{social culture}; 4) \textit{organizations, customs, ideas}; 5)\textit{ gestures and habits}.
-Following a primary investigation of Wikipedia texts, we find that each entity-centered Wikipedia page is labeled by a variety of Wikipedia categories.
-To save the efforts of matching each entity on Wikipedia with each CSI category, we turn to map CSI categories with Wikipedia categories ~\cite{asthana2018few}.
-To further guarantee the mapping quality, we manually create a mapping table for building connections on the categories from two resources.
-The resulting mapping table and category classification tool are described in Appendix \ref{sec:map}.
+Specifically, there are five CSI categories in this framework, including: 1) \textit{ecology}; 2) \textit{material culture}; 3) \textit{social culture}; 4) \textit{organizations, customs, ideas}; 5)\textit{ gestures and habits}.
+Each entity-centered Wikipedia page is labeled by a variety of Wikipedia categories~\cite{asthana2018few}.
+To save the efforts of matching each entity on Wikipedia with each CSI category, we map CSI categories with Wikipedia categories by manually creating a mapping table (in Table \ref{tab: mapping table}) to establish connections between the two categories.
+Ultimately, 18 Wikipedia categories are identified as culturally related.
+An entity is classified as culturally related if the category of its Wikipedia page maps to one of the CSI categories.